jarrodmillman/rcsds/standard/bash-advanced.rst

    for Python, and a ``In [1]:`` prompt for IPython.
 By convention, a regular user's prompt in bash is ``$``, while the root (or administrative) user's prompt is ``#``.
 However, it is common practice to never log on as the root user.
-If you need to run a command with root priveleges, you should use the ``sudo`` command (see the section on *Logging In* below for more details).
+If you need to run a command with root privileges, you should use the ``sudo`` command (see the section on *Logging In* below for more details).